moonavw/labman/README.md

 - Releases
 	- show all releases (milestones defined in gitlab) with status, due date, last version tag
 	- show related JIRA issues, RC branch, RC build for release
-	- team masters could bump release: create RC or patch RC
+	- project masters could bump release: create RC or patch RC
 	- when bumped, it auto build release and deploy to specified app in pipeline, also promote to next stage in pipeline.
 And transit issue status to "Ready for test/Deployed..."
 	- auto configure the app config for each release build
-	- team masters could publish the release as the RC ready to release
+	- project masters could publish the release as the RC ready to release
 	- when a Release closed, the RC branch and outdated tags will be deleted from gitlab, only keep the last tag

 ## Constants